CorrelAid/datenguide-python/docs/enums.rst

 ===========

 Some statistics are available on a more granular level.
-This is sometimes referred to as curring the data among additional dimensions or as **splitting it according to enums**.
+This is sometimes referred to as slicing the data (cube) across dimensions or as **splitting it according to enums**.
 This package sticks to the latter.

 An enumeration, or enum, "is a a set of symbolic names (members) bound to unique,